Zymergen-DIRECT-2021/cytoxnet/README.md

 ## Acknowledgements

 We would like to thank our sponsor Dr. Kurt Thorn of Zymergen for the guidance throughout this course.
-Additionally, this was only possible through the DIRECT program and fascilitated by Prof. Beck and Prof. Schwartz.
+Additionally, this was only possible through the DIRECT program and facilitated by Prof. Beck and Prof. Schwartz.
 Special thanks to Dr. Crystal Humphries and Dr. Janet Matsen for providing additional guidance.